-I found a perfect example of what can be accomplished when you move past the comparison trap in my daughter Maeve when she was 18 years old and graduating from high school.
-Maeve is the second one in our family to graduate high school and three years before it was her turn, she attended her older sister’s graduation.
-She was inspired by the student commencement speaker at that graduation and told me that she wanted to be the speaker at her graduation ceremony.
+I found a perfect example of what you can accomplish when you move past the comparison trap in my daughter Maeve.
+She is the second one in our family to graduate high school.
+Three years before it was her turn, she attended her older sister’s graduation.
+She was inspired by the student commencement speaker and told me she wanted to speak at her graduation ceremony.
 Anyone who is a parent knows that sometimes, kids change their minds – but Maeve did not.
-In our school district it is not the smartest kids who get to speak, we don’t have a valedictorian or salutatorian like many other districts.
-Commencement speakers are chosen from a panel of teachers and students through an audition process.
+In our school district it’s not the smartest kids who get to speak, we don’t have a valedictorian or salutatorian.
+A panel of teachers and students select the commencement speakers through an audition process.

-When the auditions came up in the Spring of Maeve’s senior year, she started to think that she wasn’t good enough and that maybe she shouldn’t audition because there were so many kids that were better speakers, students, you name it, – better than her.
+When the auditions came up in the spring of Maeve’s senior year, she started to think she wasn’t good enough and maybe she shouldn’t audition.
+She compared herself to other kids, thinking they were better speakers, students, you name it – better than her.
 I quickly told her there was one way to be sure she wouldn’t get picked – don’t even try.
-That must have sunk in because Maeve did try out to be a student speaker at her commencement and she was one of two that were selected to give the commencement addresses.
+That must have sunk in because Maeve tried out and was one of two selected to give the commencement addresses.
 Maeve heard the little voices in the back of her head telling her not to try and she still went for it!

 Watch for the comparison trap and don’t let imposter syndrome stop you from showing up to a collaboration ready to make an impact.

-Another key to successful collaborations is showing up with the right mindset.
+Another key to successful collaborations is mindset.
 When you adopt a growth mindset, you view everything as an opportunity to learn, grow and expand.
-Versus those who adopt a fixed mindset which believe, they only have a set amount of capabilities, can only operate in a certain way and challenges stop them in their tracks.
+Versus those who adopt a fixed mindset, believing they only have a set amount of capabilities, let challenges stop them in their tracks.
 Having a growth mindset can make all the difference in how you communicate and contribute.

 One way to master this thinking it to make a conscious choice every day.
 When I was in my early thirties, Seran Wilkie, my life coach, gave me the following affirmation that I have read every morning since: